 My work has developed as a response to what I see happening in the lives and wellness of the people around me in this lifetime.
 It has come together based on what I see lacking in our current cultural paradigm and what I’ve found as remedies or antidotes to those needs.
 There are many antidotes in the world, and through my work I offer a few.

 It’s my understanding that much of people’s pain and unwellness is due to a felt sense of disconnection.
-Disconnection from their own bodies as well as from other humans; disconnection from spirit and from a sense of belonging to a larger network of life and interrelationality.
-One of the remedies I work with for healing this wound of disconnection is the development and validation of an animist perspective.
+Disconnection from their own bodies as well as from other humans; disconnection from spirit and from a sense of belonging to a larger network of life and inter-relationality.
+One of the remedies I work with for tending this wound of disconnection is the development and validation of an animist perspective.
 Through developing a deeper understanding that all beings are living, and that all beings have spirit, we come to realize that we are in constant relationship.
-Over time, we can reconnect with a felt sense of belonging.
-We are constantly held and supported by the network of life, and all of our actions have effects on other beings.
+Over time, between reclaiming an animist perspective and learning the histories of our own people and the stories of how we came to be where we are, we can reconnect with a felt sense of belonging.
+We are constantly held and supported by the network of life and ancient ancestors, and all of our actions have effects on other beings.
 The development of this perspective teaches a maturity of both relationship and responsibility, and fulfills a deep human need for intimacy.
 The introduction of journeying practices and other ways to communicate with other-than-humans can be profound towards personal healing and emotional steadiness and is central in my offerings.

 Another key component that I feel is culturally lacking for many people in this time is the practice of ritual, and of sharing conscious witnessing to one another’s experiences.
-Ritual is important and beneficial around times of birth and death, yes, but ritual can also be highly beneficial for times of healing, or transformation, of breaking down and letting go, of rebuilding, of renegotiating our needs, wants and identities.
-All of those are important moments for ritual, are benefited by non-judgemental witnessing and are more clearly fulfilled through sacred acknowledgment.
+Ritual is important and beneficial around times of physical birth and death, yes, but ritual can also be highly beneficial for times of healing, transformation, times of breaking down and letting go, of rebuilding, of renegotiating our needs, wants and identities, in essence, all of the metaphorical moments of birth and death through our lives.
+These moments are benefited by non-judgemental witnessing and are more clearly fulfilled through sacred acknowledgment.
 Ritual and witnessing allows us to move more fully through thresholds, with consciousness, thoroughness and grace.
 Ritual is a foundational piece to much of my session work and courses.

 Foundational to the process of reconnecting with self, body, other humans and other-than-humans or spirit kin, is the development of personal empowerment and building a trusting relationship with intuition.
 It’s something that many people are socialized to suppress, yet it’s deeply helpful for navigating safety and intimacy in relationships and for becoming an emotionally healthy and capable adult.
 Developing a faith in the deep wisdom of our own bodies, in our ability to navigate the world and to care for ourselves, and in the presence and realness of our spirit supporters allows us to come to full presence in our lives and supports our wellness on a physical, mental, emotional and spiritual level in a way that nothing else can.

-Over the years of seeing clients as a clinical herbalist, I saw more and more clearly that when I suggested herbs for ailments it could be helpful and empowering for folks, but when I brought in a deeper level of energetic awareness and spirit connection was when time and again I would see the deepest change take place.
-It created space for profound shifts of healing, consciousness and growth to occur.
-It’s from this experience that I’ve come to focus my practice more and more on the energetic and spiritual layers, and on getting to that deeper, transformational healing whenever possible.
+Over the years of seeing clients as a clinical herbalist, I’ve seen more and more clearly that when I suggest herbs to help with specific ailments it might be helpful and empowering for folks, but when I bring in a deeper level of energetic awareness and spirit connection, I see the deepest and most profound changes occur.
+It’s from this experience that I’ve come to focus my practice on the energetic and spiritual layers, and on getting to that deeper, transformational healing whenever possible.

 I do not consider myself a healer, and do not believe that it is my place to heal any other being.
 I see myself as a guide, and honor my role by holding safe and supportive space, respectfully, for others to do the healing, releasing or transforming that they are ready for.
 Similarly, I do not feel that my role as a teacher is fulfilled by lecturing or solely transferring information to others so much as it is by inspiring and empowering others to explore, experience and grow in their own way.